arommers/CPP_Modules/01/ex04/README.md

 So,we have to create a program that takes three parameters in the following order: a filename and two strings, s1 and s2.
 The programm will open the file <filename> and copies its content into a new file <filename>.replace, replacing every occurrence of s1 with s2.

 An easy way to accomplish this is using the Stream Editor, commonly known as `Sed`.
 A powerful text processing tool in Unix and Unix-like operating systems.
 It is used to perform basic text transformations on an input stream (a file or input from a pipeline) and produce an output stream to standard output or redirect it to a file.

+`sed 's/old/new/g' example.txt`

+Here's a breakdown of the components:

+- s: The substitute command.
+- old: The pattern expression to search for.
+- new: The string to replace the matched pattern .
+- example.txt: The file on which the sed command operates.

-This being an assignment in the 42 curriculum naturally means we are not allowed to use `Sed` (for the record, I don't think `SED` is for losers).
+This being an assignment in the 42 curriculum naturally means we are not allowed to use `Sed` and we have to do it ourselves.

+**for the record, I don't think `SED` is for losers*

 ---
 ### Quick Links